-Flooring is an immensely important part of the decision making process when you’re remodeling a bathroom.
+Flooring is an immensely important part of the decision-making process when you’re planning a bathroom remodel.
 One of its primary purposes is to affect the look and style of the room, but it must also make perfect sense when it comes to function.
 For these two reasons tile continues to be the most popular material used in bathroom remodeling projects.
 Here’s the breakdown on tiling considerations you should keep in mind!

 - Before deciding on patterns and colors you like, it’s critical to select tile that is manufactured specifically for use in wet areas.
 We can talk to you about the three key tile considerations: grade, water absorption, and friction ratings.
 These specifics will ensure that the tile can withstand water exposure and that you won’t slip and fall.